Chapter 15.16

 6. Promote site planning and building practices which are consistent with the city’s natural topographical, vegetational and hydrological features.

-D. This chapter is intended to promote the health, safety and welfare of the public and nothing in this chapter is intended to or shall be deemed to create a duty in the city to protect or promote the interests of any particular person or class of persons.
+C. This chapter is intended to promote the health, safety and welfare of the public and nothing in this chapter is intended to or shall be deemed to create a duty in the city to protect or promote the interests of any particular person or class of persons.
 The existence of these regulations or any failure, refusal or omission of the city to enforce any provision in this chapter shall not prevent, supplant or affect the right of any person affected by the clearing and grading operations of another to invoke such private remedies as may be available against such other person.
 (Ord.
+1493 § 7, 2024; Ord.
 1448 § 3 (Exh.
 C), 2021; Ord.
 1390 § 2 (Exh.
 B) (part), 2016: Ord.
 1173 § 6 (part), 2007; Ord.
 602 (title), § 1, 1988)

 15.16.020 Definitions.